GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 Ideas on what to merge into the clusterfuck above, more thoughts not yet put into the gumbo:

-1. "The Gods Must Be Crazy" signals from above metaphors?
+1. "The Gods Must Be Crazy" https://www.youtube.com/shorts/rgE80tMWbIU signals from above metaphors?
 Message in a Coke Bottle metaphors?
 Air Force One bottle drop?
 Bottle Episode media ecology?
+Pirate Rum and Coke, Sailor Jerry's?

 2. Audience squares won't get it.
 This is a repeating sign-wave oscilloscope message, not a square wave, PCM encoding.